LastAncientOne/Stock_Analysis_For_Quant/README.md

 Power BI

 # List of Trading Strategies
-#### Description: There  are many various methods used to accomplish different strategy;therefore, each with appropriate market environments and risks inherent in the strategy.
+#### Description: There are many various methods used to accomplish different strategy; therefore, each with appropriate market environments and risks inherent in the strategy.
 Trading strategy is a technique of buying and selling in the markets that is based on predefined rules used to make trading decisions.
+:large_blue_diamond:
 Trend-following Strategies
 Algorithmic Trading Strategies
 Statistical Arbitrage